p2foundation/lidapay-032025/README.md

 Lidapay has been completely transformed into a world-class fintech application with modern design, enhanced functionality, and professional user experience.
 This app now competes with high-demand fintech, airtime, and internet data bundle remittance applications.

+**🎯 Current Status**: Fully Android 15 compliant, ready for production release, and optimized for modern mobile development.

 ## ✨ Key Improvements

 ### 1. **Modern Design System**